FritsvanLatum/OCLC_Services/readme.md

 ```

 #### remove_namespaces:
-Set remove_namespaces to FALSE when there will be element name confusions otherwise.
+Set remove_namespaces to FALSE when the same element name (or names) are used in different namespaces.